MAGLaboratory/IoT-Supervisor/README.md

 a resistor divider)

 ## TODO
-* Modbus
-* Input voltage reading ADC
-* modbus watchdog
+* Separate out the modbus library usage and make it portable again

 ## Deployment
 TODO